Turtlepaw/trivia-docs/guide/creating/coding.md

-# Coding
+# Using Easy Trivia in your project
 Now since you have created your `index.js` file you can start coding in it!

 ## What we are doing?
-In this section we will:
+In this section we will
-1. Fetch 10 questions
-2. Log it into the console
+* Fetch 10 questions and log it to the console
-3. Then use session tokens
+* Use session tokens
-4. Fetch category information
+* Fetch category information

 ## Requiring
 We will first `require()` the package into our file!